Al Stewart: Early life

 Although born in Greenock, Scotland, Stewart grew up in the town of Wimborne, Dorset, England, after moving there with his mother, Joan Underwood.
 His father, Alastair MacKichan Stewart, who served as a flight lieutenant in the Royal Air Force Volunteer Reserve, had died in a plane crash during a March 11, 1945 training mission, six months before Al was born.
 Stewart attended Wycliffe College, Gloucestershire, as a boarder.

 Of his musical beginnings, Stewart has said, "I grew up down the street from Robert Fripp.
 We used to take the bus together when he was 15 and I actually took 10 guitar lessons from him.
 He taught me all these jazz chords that I never used again in my life."
 Stewart learned songs by The Shadows, joined an instrumental group, and played village dances.
 When The Beatles broke in 1963, the band began incorporating vocals.
 As Stewart has said, "Around 1963-65 I was playing in local beat groups in Bournemouth."
-In August of 1963, the Beatles performed in Bournemouth.
+In August 1963, the Beatles performed in Bournemouth.
 Stewart and a friend concocted a scheme to get backstage and meet the group by posing as representatives for Rickenbacker guitars.
 The ruse worked and they were ushered to the dressing room, where they found the Beatles between performances.
 John Lennon chatted with Stewart and his friend and let Stewart play his black Rickenbacker 325 guitar.

 Stewart soon discovered the music of Bob Dylan.
 According to Stewart's later song, "Post World War II Blues" (from Past, Present and Future): "I came up to London when I was 19 with a corduroy jacket and a head full of dreams."
 Having bought his fourth guitar from future Police guitarist Andy Summers, Stewart traded in his electric guitar for an acoustic guitar when he was offered a weekly slot at Bunjies Coffee House in London's Soho in 1965.
 From there, he went on to serve as master of ceremonies at the Les Cousins folk club on Greek Street, where he played alongside Cat Stevens, Bert Jansch, Van Morrison, Roy Harper, Ralph McTell, and Paul Simon with whom he shared a flat in Dellow Street, Stepney, London.